 Major Life Changes

 Change is an inevitable aspect of human life.
-Often, the changes that we experience in our lives result in challenging situations that may leave you feeling depressed.
+Often, the changes that we experience in our lives result in challenging situations that may leave us feeling depressed.
 A major life change has both negative and positive sides to it.
 For instance, what would be your reaction if you made a million dollars overnight?
 Indeed, the emotions will likely be exaggerated, just like the stress that comes with such a change.

 Your body reacts to both good and bad extreme situations in a similar psychological pattern.
 At times, the responses that we have towards major life changes hit us back suddenly, more so when we are mentally unprepared to take them.
 This often results in high-functioning depression.

-3. The Challenges of High-Functioning Depression
+3. The Challenges of High-Functioning Depression – Dealing with Loneliness

 It’s difficult to understand HFD both as a patient and a healthcare professional.
 Although this mental health condition doesn’t stipulate the tasks, capabilities, and ambition of an individual, there are a couple of specific challenges related to an individual’s behavior and mood, which affect his/her lifestyle.
 The characteristics and traits linked to depressive behaviors and thoughts fall into two categories: